changjulian17/changjulian17/README.md

 ### Hi there, I'm [Julian][LinkedIn] 👋

-## I'm an Aerospace Engineer turned Data Scientist in training

-- I’m studying Data Science at General Assembly (graduating Dec 2021).
-Currently self-learning Reinforcement Learning algorithms in particular Proximal Policy Optimisation (PPO) 🌱
+## I'm a Delivery Lead at a bank, building marketing solutions

+- I graduated from General Assembly's Data Science Immersive in 2021 🌱
 - I’m looking to combine my two passions: Data and Investing 👯
 > Python projects as a passion 🐍
+>
- Macro-investing enthusiast 📈
+> Macro-investing enthusiast 📈
+>
+> Part-time global macro trader 🌐
+>
-Physics and Philosophy nerd 🤓
+> Physics and Philosophy nerd 🤓
+>
-Rugby 🏉 and Chiefs fan 🏈
+> Rugby 🏉 and Chiefs fan 🏈
+>
-Ex-Aerospace Engineer ✈️
+> Ex-Aerospace Engineer ✈️
+>
+> Delivery Lead ✅

 ### Connect with me: